Best Ways To Grow A Successful DIY Vegetable Garden

 Companion planting involves growing different plants together that benefit each other in some way.
 By strategically pairing compatible plants, you can improve growth, deter pests, and enhance flavor.
 For example, planting marigolds near your vegetable crops can help deter harmful insects, while herbs like basil and dill can attract pollinators and repel pests.
 Consider researching and experimenting with companion planting to maximize the health and productivity of your garden.

-See also How To Create A DIY Herb Garden
+See also Best Ways To Design A Low-maintenance Garden

 Utilize Vertical Space